Here’s Why Your Business Needs Branding.

 Later on, I will tell you why I like Knapp’s version.
-Yet, I like to think that branding is a mark of difference, that is, being rightly different.
+Yet, I like to think that:

 ”Branding is a mark of difference, that is, being rightly different.”

-The reality is, we all are brand struck whether we think so or not, we rely on brands to make our buying decisions.
+The reality is, we all are brand struck whether we think so or not, we rely on brands to make our purchase decisions.
 If not so, why do you like that particular drink, soap, phone or even shoe brand?
-Why do you prefer to take Coca-cola instead of Fayrouz?
-By the way, not everyone likes Coke, and you might not just be a fan, but it is one of the world’s top brand.
+Why do you prefer to take Coca-Cola instead of Fayrouz?
+By the way, everyone might not like Coca-Cola but it remains one of the world’s top brand.
 It is also possible to be indifferent about a brand i.e, you don’t like nor hate it.
 For some, it is either they use an apple product or nothing.
 Even those who claim to be immune to any brand usually have brands they will never opt-for.
 It could be because it is inferior or they simply don’t like it.

 Branding is first about creating a unique selling proposition which gives a brand or product a distinguishing factor.
 It is owning a position of relevant differentiation in your marketplace.
 It is perceived as being different from competitors.
 Branding is having meaningful impressions on the lives of your customers.
 Unfortunately, there are loads of misconceptions about branding.
 People think that branding is a tag line like, ‘Bringing good things to life‘, or that a brand is a symbol like the Addidas logo or Nike swoosh.
 A brand is not the logo, tagline, product shape nor is it the default ringtone of your expensive mobile device.
 These are only elements, they are created to enhance a well-designed value proposition.